Article

-In this decentralized, cross-sectional investigation, US researchers from the Yale University School of Medicine examined immunological features in individuals experiencing persistent symptoms of post-COVID-19 vaccination syndrome, a chronic debilitating condition that occurs after COVID-19 vaccination.
-The authors stressed that, in contrast to long COVID, health authorities do not officially recognize post-COVID vaccination syndrome.
-It has significantly limited patient care and support.
+In this investigation, the researchers from Yale University School of Medicine, United States, examined immunological profiles of individuals experiencing persistent symptoms of post-COVID-19 vaccination syndrome, a chronic, debilitating condition that occurs after COVID-19 vaccination.
+The authors stressed that, in contrast to long COVID, health authorities do not officially recognize post-COVID vaccination syndrome, although it significantly limits patient care and support.

-Since the molecular mechanisms of PVS remain largely unknown, the authors postulated multiple mechanisms that may contribute to long-term symptoms in susceptible individuals.
-Firstly, vaccine components, such as mRNA, lipid nanoparticles, and adenoviral vectors, trigger the activation of pattern recognition receptors.
-Thus, unregulated stimulation of innate immunity could lead to chronic inflammation.
-Secondly, it has been shown that the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spike (S) protein, expressed following BNT162b2 or mRNA-1273 vaccination, circulates in the plasma as early as one day after vaccination.
-Interaction with full-length S protein, its subunits (S1, S2), and/or peptide fragments with host molecules may result in prolonged symptoms.
-Also, biodistribution studies in animal models indicate that S protein can cross the blood-brain barrier.
-Third, vaccine-induced immune responses may trigger autoreactive lymphocytes.
+Since the molecular mechanisms of PVS remain largely unknown, the authors hypothesized about multiple mechanisms that may contribute to long-term symptoms in susceptible individuals.
+Vaccine components, such as mRNA, lipid nanoparticles, and adenoviral vectors, trigger the activation of pattern recognition receptors.
+The unregulated stimulation of innate immunity could lead to chronic inflammation.
+Secondly, it has been shown that the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spike (S) protein circulates in the plasma as early as one day after vaccination.
+The full-length S protein, its subunits (S1, S2), and/or peptide fragments may interact with host molecules.
+Biodistribution studies in animal models indicate that the S protein can cross the blood-brain barrier.
+And thirdly, vaccine-induced immune responses may trigger autoreactive lymphocytes.

 About the study

-The study included 64 participants, 42 with PVS with no pre-existing comorbidities and 22 healthy controls who did not report PVS after COVID-19 vaccination.
-To evaluate the possibility that PVS might result from an undiagnosed, asymptomatic SARS-CoV-2 infection coinciding with the vaccination period, instead of being directly caused by the COVID vaccine administration, researchers compared the immunophenotypic profiles of those with PVS and with or without a history of SARS-CoV-2 infection.
-They also compared the immunophenotypic profiles of individuals with PVS and vaccinated individuals who did not report PVS.
-The authors achieved this by profiling circulating immune cells, antibody responses, and immune modulators.
-They also assessed general health characteristics.
+To evaluate the possibility that PVS might result from an undiagnosed, asymptomatic SARS-CoV-2 infection that coincided with the vaccination period and not directly caused by COVID vaccine administration, researchers compared the immunophenotypic profiles of participants with PVS, with or without a history of SARS-CoV-2 infection.
+They also compared the immunophenotypic profiles of vaccinated individuals who developed PVS with those of vaccinated individuals who did not report PVS.

 Results